Skip to main content

 }

-A sales rep at a data integration company sees that Elena Varga, a well-known martech analyst, has commented on GrowthLoop’s post three times in the past month.
-The rep checks their own LinkedIn network and discovers they share a mutual connection with Elena.
-Instead of cold-emailing GrowthLoop, the rep asks for an introduction through the shared connection, referencing the specific conversation between Elena and GrowthLoop.
+A sales rep at a data integration company sees that Elena Varga, a well-known martech analyst, has commented on GrowthLoop’s posts three times in the past month.
+The rep checks their own LinkedIn network and finds a mutual connection with Elena.
+Instead of cold-emailing GrowthLoop, the rep asks for an introduction through that connection, referencing the specific exchange between Elena and GrowthLoop.
 The meeting is booked within a week.

 Signal 4: Company Page Engagement